top of page

 Johnson worked as a shipping clerk at a Seattle based retailer in 1940, before serving four years and three months in the United States Army during World War II.
 He was mainly stationed at Kodiak, Alaska, as a member of the military police.

-His career with the Washington State Highway Patrol began as a clerk in Wenatchee on August 5, 1946.
+His career with the Washington Highway Patrol began as a clerk in Wenatchee on August 5, 1946.
 He was later a member of the 14th cadet class and commissioned as a patrolman on October 1, 1946.
-Patrolman Johnson was assigned to Olympia, then transferred to North Bend, Renton, Seattle, and back to North Bend in 1949.
+Patrolman Johnson was assigned to Olympia.
+He married Cecilia Dyer in April 1947.
+Patrolman Johnson transferred to North Bend, Renton, Seattle, and back to North Bend in 1949.

 In May of 1998, Patrolman Johnson was awarded the Medal of Honor, posthumously, for his actions on December 12, 1949, by the Law Enforcement – Medal of Honor Committee.